-Eye on Lobbying Database -- Track lobbyists' activities on our redesigned lobbying database website.
+Eye on Lobbying-- Track lobbyists' activities on our redesigned lobbying database website.

 Statements of Economic Interests -- Search for financial relationships.

-Voting Accessibility includes information about registering to vote, voting equipment, absentee voting, curbside voting and a video about accessibility and voting.
+Accessibility Information for Voters -- registering to vote, voting equipment, absentee voting, curbside voting and a video about accessibility and voting.

-Accessible Voting Information for Clerks includes information about legal requirements for accessible voting, assisting voters with disabilities, polling place setup, and deciding on new polling places.
+Accessibility Information for Clerks -- legal requirements for accessible voting, assisting voters with disabilities, polling place setup, and deciding on new polling places.

 2014-2015 Accessibility Report -- describes impediments to voting encountered by elderly voters and voters with disabilities who seek to participate in elections.